"Hugging Circles" (2011) by Erik Demaine and Martin Demaine. Elephant hide paper, 11"×10"×10" high.

 The National Science Foundation has been supporting Demaine's research for more than a decade.
 In 2004, Demaine won a $400,000 Faculty Early Career Development (CAREER) award (grant CCF 03-47777) for his work in geometric folding algorithms.

 This sculpture is one of three curved-crease sculptures that are part of the Smithsonian American Art Museum's permanent collection.
 The sculptures debuted at the "40 under 40: Craft Futures" exhibition at the Renwick Gallery, which is running from July 20, 2012 to Feb.
 3, 2013, in Washington, D.C.

-This is the second of three views of "Hugging Circles."
-See the last view Here.
+This is the first of three views of "Hugging Circles."
+See the second view Here.
 You can also view the other two sculptures in this exhibition, "Natural Cycles" and "Green Balance."

 You can learn more about the Demaine's curved-creased sculptures Here.
 You can also read more about Eric and Martin Demaine in the NSF Discovery story Computer Scientist Turned Artist.

 The "40 under 40: Craft Futures" features 40 artists born since 1972, the year the Smithsonian American Art Museum's contemporary craft and decorative arts program was established at its branch museum, the Renwick Gallery.
 The exhibition investigates evolving notions of craft within traditional media such as ceramics and metalwork, as well as in fields as varied as sculpture, industrial design, installation art, fashion design, sustainable manufacturing, and mathematics.
 The range of disciplines represented illustrates new avenues for the handmade in contemporary culture.